stevenbenner/stevenbenner.com/src/content/posts/2010-07-18-the-5-types-of-programmers.md

 </figure>

-*I’m a programmer, damnit.
+*I’m a programmer, dammit.
 I don’t write code.*

 His world has one simple truth; writing code is bad.
 If you have to write something then you’re doing it wrong.
 Someone else has already done the work so just use their code.
 He will tell you how much faster this development practice is, even though he takes as long or longer than the other programmers.
 But when you get the project it will only be 20 lines of actual code and will be very easy to read.
 It may not be very fast, efficient, or forward-compatible, but it will be done with the least effort required.